Listening to the Planets

 Thu 13 Mar ’25

-I am listening to The Planets (1917), a monumental orchestral piece by the British composer Gustav Holst.
+I am listening to The Planets (1917), a monumental orchestral suite by the British composer Gustav Holst.
 Can you hear it through me?
-It transforms into words, images, movement.
+It transforms into words, images, movements.
 I try to listen even deeper and hear the artist writing it, navigating a brutal war to which he did not enlist.
 His music turns on stage into matter in motion - it orbits, gets distorted, disappears and reappears.

-The act of art-making becomes a means for time-travel, bridging between a time of crisis and an imagined future: It forges a piece of life within despair and violence into form that will hopefully outlive the darkness and preserve some of its turbulence in order to support a belief in the artistic act as a possibility for an empathetic and peaceful exchange.
+Listening to the Planets is a bare solo piece that combines text, sound, movement and object animation, weaving together a personal journal of the performer with historical research about a composer.
+It observes the act of art-making as a means for time-travel; a bridge between a time of crisis and an imagined future; a way to forge a piece of life within violence and despair into form that will hopefully outlive the darkness, supporting a belief in the artistic act as an empathetic and peaceful exchange.

-• Duration: 50 mins.
+• Duration: 50 mins

 Credits